Italy's 5-Star is growing threat to F-35 purchase

 Italy has been unable to seat a government since the February national election that left no single force with a working majority in parliament, but 5-Star wants to form parliamentary committees so laws can be made without one.

-"We plan on presenting soon a motion in parliament to totally abandon the F-35 program," Alessandro Di Battista, a 5-Star deputy in the lower house, told Reuters.
+"We plan on presenting soon a motion in parliament to totally abandon the F-35 programme," Alessandro Di Battista, a 5-Star deputy in the lower house, told Reuters.

-Eliminating the purchase of the fighter jets would save Italy a total of an estimated 10 billion euros ($13 billion)but it would leave the Air Force and the country's new aircraft carrier with an outdated fighter fleet.
+Eliminating the purchase of the fighter jets would save Italy a total of an estimated 10 billion euros (8.4 billion pounds) but it would leave the Air Force and the country's new aircraft carrier with an outdated fighter fleet.

 Last year, Italy cut its F-35 order to 90 warplanes from the 131 it had agreed to buy more than a decade ago, a move it said would save 5 billion euros.
-The package also includes maintenance work for Italy's state controlled defense technology group Finmeccanica.
+The package also includes maintenance work for Italy's state controlled defence technology group Finmeccanica SIFI.MI.

 The 5-Star Movement does not have enough votes in parliament to shoot down the jet purchases on its own, but political momentum against the Joint Strike Fighter is building.

-The Left Ecology Liberty (SEL) party has already presented a motion to parliament against the fighter-jet purchase, and the Democratic Party (PD) has said it is in favor of further reductions.
+The Left Ecology Liberty (SEL) party has already presented a motion to parliament against the fighter-jet purchase, and the Democratic Party (PD) has said it is in favour of further reductions.

 "Even in Washington they know the F-35 is a fighter that cannot fight, but in Italy we're still trying to buy it," Nichi Vendola, head of SEL, told Reuters, referring to the technical problems that have dogged the jet.

-Vendola said the money saved should be used to improve schools, the nation's aqueducts and to increasing public day-care programs for children.
+Vendola said the money saved should be used to improve schools, the nation's aqueducts and to increasing public day-care programmes for children.

 The PD has already said the F-35 purchases should be "rethought," Lapo Pistelli, the party's top foreign affairs advisor, told Reuters.
 "But this is a decision that must be taken by a government with full powers."